-A wedding can also be a way for a family to display their social and financial status, and a way for a couple to express their personalities, characters, values, and morals.
-There is no minimum that a couple must spend—the basic vows and agreements are free—but some couples have spent millions of dollars.
+A wedding can also be a way for a family to display their social and financial status.
+Some couples use it as a way to express their personalities, characters, values, and morals.
+There is no minimum that a couple must spend—the basic vows and agreements are free—but some couples have spent millions of dollars on their big day.

 When planning your own wedding, the important thing to keep in mind is that it is your day.
 Choose the elements that you enjoy, put your personal spin on tradition if you like, and stick to a realistic budget.
 If you feel stressed about it not being absolutely perfect, take a deep breath and relax.
 After all, this day is just the beginning to what everyone at the wedding hopes will be a bright and happy future, so have fun with it!